An iconic holiday house sleeping 12, perched on the Trearddur Bay headland

 - 1st floor double bedroom with sea views

-- 1st floor single bed
+- 1st floor bedroom with single bed

 - 1st floor bedroom with three single beds